Isak Hien: Atalanta

-On 2 January 2024, Hien joined Serie A side Atalanta, signing a contract until June 2028.
+On 2 January 2024, Hien joined fellow Serie A side Atalanta, signing a contract until June 2028.
 The transfer commanded a reported fee of €9 million.

+After making his debut as a substitute in a 1–1 draw against Roma on 7 January, Hien established himself in the Atalanta team that won the 2023–24 UEFA Europa League and finished runner-up to Juventus in the Coppa Italia.

+On 21 December 2025, Hien scored his first Serie A goal in a 1–0 win over Genoa.

 International career

 On 14 September 2022, Hien was selected for the Sweden national team for the first time ahead of their 2022–23 UEFA Nations League B games against Serbia and Slovenia.
 On 24 September 2022, he made his full international debut in a 4–1 loss against Serbia in the 2022–23 UEFA Nations League B, playing the full 90 minutes at centre-back alongside national team captain Victor Lindelöf.

+On 12 May 2026, Hien was named in the Sweden squad for the 2026 FIFA World Cup.

 Personal life

 Hien was born in Sweden to a Swedish mother and a Ghanaian father of Burkinabé descent.
 His brother Leon Hien is also a professional footballer.